Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 ![Ability cards](/img/drawn-to-evil/abilities.png)

 - Give your character a name!
-Think about the name that sums up who you have constructed from the eariler steps.
+Think about the name that sums up who you have constructed from the earlier steps.
 - Complete any ![Add to deck](/img/drawn-to-evil/add.png) Add to deck instructions on your Background and Trait cards (these are the instructions at the bottom of the cards).
 This may ask you to remove or add new base ![Base](/img/drawn-to-evil/base.png) cards to your starting deck.
 - Your ![Ability](/img/drawn-to-evil/ability.png) Ability cards start in your tableau (layed out in front of you) ready to be used.
 - Your ![Background](/img/drawn-to-evil/background.png) Background and ![Trait](/img/drawn-to-evil/trait.png) Trait cards are shuffled into your deck.